Trybe

 Bio

 Patricia prioritizes safety and trust when choosing personal care products.
-She avoids harsh ingredients, relies on relatable reviews, and wants to feel confident in her choices without going through trial and error.
+She avoids harsh ingredients, relies on relatable reviews, and wants to feel confident in her choices without going through trial & error.

 Behaviors

-• Only trusts reviews from family & people with similar demographics
+• Only trusts reviews from people with similar demographics

 • Chooses product with fewer, recognizable ingredients or makes her own